shanelonergan/shanelonergan.github.io/_posts/2020-02-23-stripe-api.md

 [Locate Your Test API Keys](https://imgur.com/mWuSZRj)

-## Front-End
+## Front End

-I have found that the quickest way to get Stripe up and running on the front end is by using a great package called `react-stripe-checkout`.
+I have found that one of the quickest ways to get Stripe up and running on the front end is by using a great package called `react-stripe-checkout`.
 This is a React implementation of Stripe's [Checkout](https://stripe.com/docs/payments/checkout) feature.
 A Checkout creates a secure, Stripe-hosted payment page which collects all the essential information and handles it for you in one quick step.
-One downside of going this route is that you don't have full control of the checkout flow or style.
-If those are things that you value highly, you can use [Stripe Elements](https://stripe.com/docs/payments/accept-a-payment) to build a bespoke checkout experience.
+One downside of going this route is that you don't have full control of the checkout flow or style; if those are things that you value highly, you can use [Stripe Elements](https://stripe.com/docs/payments/accept-a-payment) to build a bespoke checkout experience.
 To get started, we need to install a few dependancies, react-stripe-checkout and dotenv:

 ```zsh
 npm install react-stripe-checkout dotenv
 ```

 Next we need to set up our environmental variables, if you haven't done so yet.
+This is so we can hide our API Keys, preventing maliction web-scrapers from stealing them and racking up unwanted bills.
 I like to use dotenv, but you can use any method that suits you.
 To do this, create a `.env` file in the root of your directory.
-Be sure to add this file to your `.gitignore`, so that it isn't committed to your Github(link).
+Be sure to immediately add this file to your `.gitignore`, so that it isn't committed to your GitHub.
 Now you can add your Stripe api key to this env file.
-For the front-end, you will want to use the `publishable key`
+For the front-end, you will want to use the `publishable key`.

 Next, we want to add a Stripe Checkout component to our app.
 To do this, we first need to import the package like so: